 The Islamic Center at NYU caters to a wide and growing audience, reaching not only Muslims in New York City but also individuals from other communities.

 Global Spiritual Life hosts chaplain affiliates representing various faiths, denominations, and groups.
-For a list of chaplains click here
+A list of chaplains can be found online.

 Tapingo is an application you can download on iPhones and Androids.
 This app allows you to order and pay for food from several restaurants on and around campus, allowing you to walk in and pick it up without the wait.